FoalTS/foal/docs/guide/2-database-setup.md

 This class is a *Service*.
 Basically a service can be any class that serves a restricted and well-defined purpose.
 It requires to be surrounded by the `Service` decorator from the `@foal/core` package.

 This class inherits from the `SequelizeConnectionService` and is just a wrapper of Sequelize, a largly-used ORM, to set up a connection to a database.
 You must specify the URI of the database you want to connect to.
-You could pass it directly to the `super` function here but let's start using good practices here and write it an config file.
+You could pass it directly to the `super` function here but let's start using good practices and write it an config file.

 You can find such file in the directory `src/config`.
 Open `config.ts` and change the string `'my_uri'` in the `developpement` configuration.

 > You don't know what URI you should use?
-Here are some examples:
+Here <!--are some examples-->is an example:
 >
 > PostgreSQL: `postgres://postgres:my_password@localhost:5432/foal_examples_todo_list`
 <!--